-- Identify and protect all pupils especially those identified as vulnerable \<pupils/students></pi> - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable \<pupils/students> and design plans to address those needs - Work in partnership with \<pupils/students>, parents/carers and other agencies
+- Identify and protect all pupils especially those identified as vulnerable pupils - Identify individual needs as early as possible; and - Design plans to address those needs - Work in partnership with pupils parents/carers and other agencies.

-Our policy extends to any establishment our school commissions to deliver education to our \<puplis/students> on our behalf including alternative provision settings.
+Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.

-Our \<Governing Body/Trustees> will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
-Confirmation should be sought from the school that appropriate risk assessments are completed and ongoing monitoring is undertaken.
+Our Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
+Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.